henriclinden/pctel-wsc-1450-circuitpython-examples/README.md

 # pctel-wsc-1450-circuitpython-examples

-CircuitPython examples for PCTEL Industrial Wireless Sensor Communication Solutions.
+CircuitPython examples, and firmware, for PCTEL Industrial Wireless Sensor Communication Solutions.
 This includes the Wireless Sensor Core WSC-1450 and the Wireless Sensor Development Kit WSDK-1450 but also stand-alone units as Wireless Sensor Endpoints WSE-11x0, WSE-12x0, and WSE-13x0.

+The common part for all of the different PCTEL Sensror Devices are the Wireless Sensor Core WSC-1450.
+Hence, instructions below work for all of the WSC based units.

 For details about these boards:
 1. https://pctel.com